gipritchard/Space-Debris/Space Debris Taskforce.md

 # Game End

 ## Victory
-Players are victorious if any of the following conditions are met:
-- All Satellite cards are flipped to their operational side
+Players are victorious if all Satellite cards are flipped to their operational side

 ## Defeat
 Players are defeated if any of the following conditions are met:
-- Any player Spaceship reaches 0 HP
+- Any player spaceship reaches 0 HP
-- Any Satellite reaches 0 HP
+- Any satellite reaches 0 HP
 - The debris supply is empty AND players must place more debris in orbit
 - Any player must place debris on an adjacent space AND all adjacent spaces contain 3 debris